 If you do not tap on the action, it will go away in a few seconds.

-Note: The method described above requires that CENO is running on your device.
+Note: The method described above requires that CENO be running on your device.
 To accomplish the same effect when CENO is stopped, you can use Android's general Settings page and, under the Apps entry, choose CENO and then Clear data.

 As a harsher alternative, you may completely uninstall the app.